Batroc the Leaper: Fictional character biography

-"Secret Empire"

-During the Secret Empire storyline, Batroc the Leaper, the Living Laser and Whirlwind are trapped inside the Cosmic Cube and attack a haggard, bearded man in a torn World War II army uniform who identifies himself as Steve Rogers.
-He is assisted by people that appear to be Sam Wilson and a Bucky Barnes who never lost his arm.

-"King in Black"

-During the "King in Black" storyline, Batroc the Leaper is among the villains recruited by Mayor Wilson Fisk to join his Thunderbolts at the time of Knull's invasion.
+During the "King in Black" storyline, Batroc the Leaper is among the villains recruited by Mayor Wilson Fisk to join his Thunderbolts during Knull's invasion.

 Powers and abilities

 Batroc the Leaper has no superhuman abilities, but is in peak physical condition in every respect.
 He is an Olympic-level weightlifter and has extraordinary agility and reflexes.
 His leg muscles are particularly well developed, enabling him to leap great distances equal to an Olympic athlete.
 He is an expert martial artist and hand-to-hand combatant who specializes in savate, and he is also adept at other martial arts such as Krav Maga.
 He is also skilled in parkour.
-He is also a skilled military tactician, having formerly been in the French Foreign Legion.
+Batroc is a skilled military tactician, having formerly been in the French Foreign Legion.

 Batroc is also an experienced thief and smuggler who can speak both French and English.

 Other versions

 Ultimate Marvel

-The Ultimate Marvel incarnation of Batroc the Leaper is a French jewelry thief.
-This version's martial arts skills are also present.
-When he and his thugs were robbing a jewelry store, they are stopped by the new Spider-Man's "venom strike".
+An alternate universe version of Batroc the Leaper appears in Ultimate Comics: Spider-Man #13.

 MC2

-In the MC2 continuity, Batroc the Leaper still operates his own criminal syndicate, until stopped by American Dream.
+An alternate universe version of Batroc the Leaper appears in the MC2 imprint.
+This version is the head of a criminal syndicate.

 Marvel Zombies

-A zombiefied version of Batroc the Leaper appears in the third installment of the Marvel Zombies series, where he is killed by Absorbing Man's trademark concrete ball and chain.
+A zombified alternate universe version of Batroc the Leaper appears in Marvel Zombies 3, where he is killed by Absorbing Man.

 House of M

-In the alternate continuity of the 2005 "House of M" storyline, Batroc the Leaper is a member of the Hood's extensive-criminal empire.
-He participated in the takeover of Santo Rico and stayed to fight when the Red Guard came, to protect the sapiens population.
-He was the first of them to die, attacked by Agent Toad and terminated by two of S.H.I.E.L.D.'s soldiers.
+An alternate universe version of Batroc the Leaper appears in "House of M".
+This version is a member of the Hood's criminal empire until he is killed in an attack by Toad and S.H.I.E.L.D. forces.

 Deadpool Kills the Marvel Universe Again

-In Deadpool Kills the Marvel Universe Again, Batroc appears alongside Bullseye as one of two mercenaries sent by Red Skull to kill Deadpool after he starts killing off villains.
-They are ambushed by Deadpool however and Batroc ends up killed by him.
+An alternate universe version of Batroc the Leaper appears in Deadpool Kills the Marvel Universe Again, where he is killed by Deadpool.